mtarbit/10ft/README.md

 10ft
 ====

-A ten foot UI for your HTPC in HTML + JS
+A ten foot UI for your HTPC in HTML + JS.
+Nothing to see here yet, just experimenting.